edgedb/edgedb/docs/cli/index.rst

 :edb-alt-title: The EdgeDB CLI

-The ``edgedb`` command-line interface (CLI) provides an idiomatic way to install EdgeDB, spin up local instances, open a REPL, execute queries, manage auth roles, introspect schema, create migrations, and more.
+The ``edgedb`` command-line interface (CLI) provides an idiomatic way to install EdgeDB, spin up local instances, open a REPL, execute queries, manage ntho enthoe ntho entho enth onthe auth roles, introspect schema, create migrations, and more.

 You can install it with one shell command.